 Finally, regularly check your horses’ housing for hazards.
 As green pasture is scarce, horses are more likely to ingest toxic weeds, which are often the only green sources of food.
 It’s important you learn to recognise toxic weeds in your area and remove them from your property.

 Poorly maintained electric fencing and excess leaf litter are also unnecessary fire hazards.
-Fencing should be routinely checked for damage, such as bending or warping.
+Horse fencing should be routinely checked for damage, such as bending or warping.
 While traditional post and rail fencing is robust and hardy, polyethylene is a material that’s truly designed to last, which is what Stallion Rail is made from.